 In December 2013, additional limited design investigation activities were conducted at select parcels within the District to further refine the technical designs for the pending remediation of the District parcels.
 The results of the work were presented to RIDEM in June 2014.
 Additionally, a Remedial Action Work Plan (RAWP) was prepared and submitted to RIDEM on July 1, 2014, as requested by RIDEM.
-The RAWP included the detailed designs, which will be implemented to remediate all parcels within the District, except for Parcel 30, which has a separate plan, in accordance with the previously approved remedial strategy summarized above.
+The RAWP included the detailed designs which will be implemented to remediate all parcels within the District, except for Parcel 30, which has a separate plan, in accordance with the previously approved remedial strategy summarized above.
 The Commission received a Remedial Approval Letter for the District-wide RAWP from RIDEM on October 9, 2014.
 In August 2014, the Commission was awarded a \$200,000 grant from the United States Environmental Protection Agency (USEPA) for further assessment and remediation activities of all parcels (the Assessment Grant).
 The award period for the USEPA Assessment Grant is October 2014 through September 2017.

-Additional limited design investigation, remedial planning and clean-up activities are currently underway for Parcel 30 of the District, for which the Commission was awarded another \$240,000 grant from the USEPA in August 2015 (the Parcel 30 Clean-Up Grant).
+Additional limited design investigation, remedial planning, and clean-up activities are currently underway for Parcel 30 of the District, for which the Commission was awarded another \$240,000 grant from the USEPA in August 2015 (the Parcel 30 Clean-Up Grant).
 The award period for the USEPA Parcel 30 Clean-Up Grant is October 2015 through September 2018.

-The accompanying 2017 financial statements include \$202,632 in grant income based on expending approximately \$202,632 of the USEPA grant awards, \$179,168 as grant expenses and \$23,464 in costs related to land held for sale.
-For 2016, grant income was \$121,704 based on \$98,524 is grant expenses and \$23,180 in costs related to land held for sale.
+The accompanying 2018 financial statements include \$34,454 in grant income based on expending approximately \$34,454 of the USEPA Assessment Grant awards, \$26,439 as grant expenses and \$8,015 in costs related to land held for sale.